pypyr/pypyr-slack/README.rst

 ===
 .. code-block:: bash

-  # pip install --upgrade pypyr-slack
+  # pip install --upgrade pypyrslack

-pypyr-slack depends on pypyr-cli.
+pypyrslack depends on pypyr-cli.
 The above ``pip`` will install it for you if you don't have it already.

 Python version